DiscoRiver/massh/README.md

 }
 ```

 Ultimately, the concurrency model used to read from the results channel is the responsibility of those using this package.
+An example of
+how this might be achieved can be found in the https://github.com/discoriver/omnivore package, which is currently in development.